Medical Bankruptcy and the Economy

 Also in 2013, bankruptcy attorney Daniel Austin found that up to 26 percent of bankruptcies were primarily due to medical costs.
 He only counted large medical costs as a major of cause bankruptcy.
 These large costs were more than 50 percent of the respondent's total debt or more than 50 percent of his/her income.
 Total personal bankruptcies in 2013 were 1,038,720.
 Multiply 26 percent by total bankruptcies, and you get 270,067 bankruptcies.

 In 2015, the Kaiser Family Foundation found that medical bills made 1 million adults declare bankruptcy.
-Its survey found that 26 percent of Americans age 18-64 struggled to pay medical bills.
+Its survey found that 26 percent of Americans age 18 to 64 struggled to pay medical bills.
 According to the U.S. Census, that's 52 million adults.
 The survey found that 2 percent, or 1 million, said they declared bankruptcy that year.

 Researchers disagree on how much medical bills cause bankruptcies.
 The biggest problem in answering the question is that those filing for bankruptcy aren't required to state the reason.
 As a result, estimates are based on surveys.
 The methodology differs from study to study.
 It depends on how the researchers and the survey respondents define medical debt.

 Second, a variety of factors cause bankruptcies.
 Most people with medical debt have other debt.
 They may also have low income, little savings, and job losses.
 That makes it difficult to determine whether the bankruptcy was because of medical debt alone.
 For example, the Kaiser Family Foundation study found that only 3 percent said their bankruptcy was because of medical debt.
 But another 8 percent said it was because of a combination of medical and other debt.